About Beth Israel Deaconess Medical Center

 - Through a close relationship with the Joslin Clinic, BIDMC is known for treatment of diabetes, with outstanding results in cardiology, vascular surgery, podiatric care, eye care, pregnancy, and pancreatic transplantation.

-- Beth Israel Deaconess Medical Center has two multi-specialty regional outpatient centers in Lexington and on the Chelsea/Revere border,
+- Beth Israel Deaconess Medical Center has two multi-specialty regional outpatient centers in Lexington on the Chelsea/Revere border, and in Chestnut Hill, which includes an urgent care center.

 - The medical center incorporates primary care physician offices in many communities throughout the greater Boston area.